wangwf/Codes/dataLogs/Readme.md

 Here is a brief instruction for a test log file.

+extract.ipynb:  data-cleaning

+exploratory.ipynb: exploratory analysis (to be continue)

+graphlab.ipynb : data model using Graphlab (just start...)

 error:

 response:

   httpversion,  8:1:1#1:1#]13